walterlarrea/messaging-app-rest-backend/README.md

 MYSQL_ROOT_PASSWORD= The root password for the mysql server

-MONGO_HOST= Database host url
-MONGO_PORT= Database port to mysql server MONGO_USERNAME= Database user name
+MONGO_HOST= Database host url # mongo service name on your docker-compose file MONGO_PORT= Database port to mysql server # 27017 default MONGO_USERNAME= Database user name
 MONGO_PASSWORD= Database user password
 MONGO_DATABASE= Database name, which should be different for each environment